blaenk/site/input/notes/java.markdown

 It's possible to ensure a certain capacity is available with the `ensureCapacity` method which is given the minimum size that the buffer should have.
 The `setLength` method can be used to either extend the string by adding null characters or to truncate the string.

 `StringBuffer` provides a `setCharAt` method that can modify a character at the provided position.
 The `append` method can concatenate strings to the buffer while returning the updated buffer, allowing calls to this method to be chained.
 The `insert` method can insert a given string at the specified index.
 The `reverse` method can reverse the string.
-The `delete` and `deleteCharAt` methods can remove a region of the string or a single character, respectively.
+The `delete` and `deleteCharAt` methods can remove a region of the string or a single character respectively.
 The `replace` method can replace a region of the string with another string, even if it differs in length.

+# java.lang

-# Runtime
+## Runtime

 The abstract class `Process` represents an executing program and is derived by objects created by `exec` in `Runtime` or `start` in `ProcessBuilder`.